Riyadhahmed/Integrate-TinyMCE-with-Responsive-Filemanager/README.md

-<h1>Simple Code for integrating TinyMCE with Responsive Filemanager into a web page</h1>
+<h1>Simple Code for integrating TinyMCE with Responsive Filemanager </h1> \
-you can use this code into codeigniter as well local server must be installed in your system. i used xampp
+You can use this code into codeigniter as well \ local server must be installed in your system. i used xampp \

 To integrate TinyMCE with Responsive Filemanager we can follow some steps